Title: Old sign for State Hotel, Seattle, Washington; Creator(s): Highsmith, Carol M., 1946-, photographer

 APPLICATION

-Applications for the Elisabeth Walton Potter Research Award are now open!
-The award amount is $800.
-Topics relating to diversity, equity, inclusion, and undertold stories are especially encouraged to apply.
+The award amount is $1000.
+Topics relating to diversity, equity, inclusion, and undertold stories are especially encouraged.

-1. Research project proposal, no more than two pages, which includes:
+1. Research project proposal (maximum two pages), which includes:

 • Project Name: A short descriptive title for the project.